 The efficient development, extraction and management of exhaustible and renewable resources is a major contributor to economic output and quality of life, and is critical to the long-term maintenance of natural capital.

 Financial markets form the heart of our economic system, and an understanding of financial market dynamics is critical to the performance and economic contribution of private financial institutions, public treasuries, and central banks.

-This report sets out recommendations on the use of econometric models for wastewater cost assessment in England and Wales.
-The […]
+This report considers the use of econometric modelling for enhancement costs in the England and Wales’ water sector price review […]